-This section outlines treatments that are the standard of care (the best proven treatments available) for GIST.
+This section outlines treatments that are the standard of care (the best proven treatments available) for GISTs.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.

 Different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.

-Descriptions of the most common treatment options for GIST are listed below.
+Descriptions of the most common treatment options for GISTs are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of tumor, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of your care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and surrounding tissue during an operation.

 Sometimes, the tumor may be large, or it has spread into nearby organs.
-In many of these instances, a drug called imatinib (see below, Targeted therapy) will be given before surgery.
-The surgeon will most likely still try to remove the entire tumor in an effort to reduce the risk that the tumor will recur (come back after treatment) or block the GI tract.
-In order to remove the entire tumor, it is possible that the surgeon may have to remove parts of nearby organs, depending on the location of the tumor.
+In many of these instances, a drug called imatinib (see Kinase inhibitors below) will be given before surgery.
+The surgeon will most likely still try to remove the entire tumor in an effort to reduce the risk that the tumor will recur or block the GI tract.
+In order to remove the entire tumor, it is possible that the surgeon may have to remove parts of nearby organs, depending on the tumor’s location.
 The removal of lymph nodes is not generally needed because GISTs do not often spread to the lymph nodes.
-A tumor that cannot be removed using surgery is called unresectable; the doctor will then recommend a different type of treatment.
+A tumor that cannot be removed using surgery is called unresectable.
+The doctor will then recommend a different type of treatment.

 After surgery, patients who may have a high risk of recurrence often receive imatinib for at least three years.
 This type of post-surgical treatment is called adjuvant therapy.

-Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to the tumor’s growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to normal cells.
+Kinase inhibitors are drugs that target specific proteins that contribute to the tumor’s growth and survival.
+This type of targeted treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.

-Sunitinib (Sutent) is a tyrosine kinase inhibitor called an anti-angiogenic that is focused on stopping angiogenesis, which is the process of making new blood vessels.
-Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-Sunitinib was approved in 2006 by the FDA for treating GIST when the tumor continues to grow even after treatment with imatinib.
-Sutent may also be used when the side effects from imatinib are extreme.
+Sunitinib (Sutent) is a kinase inhibitor that stops angiogenesis, which is the process of making new blood vessels.
+Because a tumor needs the nutrients delivered by these blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
+Sunitinib was approved in 2006 by the FDA for treating GISTs when the tumor continues to grow even after treatment with imatinib.
+Sunitinib may also be used when the side effects of imatinib are too serious despite taking a lower dose.
 Talk with your doctor about the possible side effects for a specific medication and how they can be managed.

-Regorafenib (Stivarga, BAY 73-4506) is a tyrosine kinase inhibitor that works in many different ways to slow tumor growth.
+Regorafenib (Stivarga) is a tyrosine kinase inhibitor that works in many different ways to slow tumor growth.
 It was approved in 2013 for people with later stage GIST that cannot be surgically removed and when both imatinib and sunitinib did not work or caused severe side effects.

 Learn more about targeted treatments.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

-Radiation therapy is not often used for GIST, as it is unclear whether it helps to shrink the tumor.
-However, it may be used as a palliative treatment (see below) to relieve pain or stop bleeding.
+Radiation therapy is not often used for GISTs; however, it may be used as a palliative treatment to relieve pain or stop bleeding.
 Radiation therapy may damage healthy cells as well as tumor cells.
 Side effects from radiation therapy include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy.

-Chemotherapy is the use of drugs to kill cancer cells.
-However, standard chemotherapy is not effective in treating GIST; therefore, it should not be used.
+Traditional chemotherapy is the use of drugs to destroy cancer cells by damaging the tumor’s DNA.
+However, standard chemotherapy is not effective for treating GISTs; therefore, it should not be used.

 Getting care for symptoms and side effects

-GIST and its treatment often cause side effects.
+GISTs and their treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care can help a person at any stage of illness.
 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.